Continuous monitoring strategy

-- Tripwire: Performs file alteration checks on all cloud.gov virtual machines on initial deploy and a daily basis thereafter, and records all data to CloudWatch logs.
+- AIDE: Performs file alteration checks on all cloud.gov virtual machines on initial deploy and an hourly basis thereafter.
+Violations are shipped to our central alert system.

 - Patch / vulnerability scanning:

 - Nessus: runs nightly to scan for OS and database vulnerabilities.

 - OWASP ZAP: runs monthly to scan for web application vulnerabilities.

 - Performance metrics: